austinv11/hiera-regression/README.md

 _[ICML '23 Oral][icml-link]_ | _[GitHub](https://github.com/facebookresearch/hiera)_ | _[arXiv][arxiv-link]_ | _[BibTeX](https://github.com/facebookresearch/hiera#citation)_

 \*: Equal contribution.

+**FORK DETAILS:** The original model was used for classification, this fork attempts to modify the architecture to accommodate regression tasks and introduce concepts from the ChannelViT: https://github.com/insitro/ChannelViT/

 ## What is Hiera?
 **Hiera** is a _hierarchical_ vision transformer that is fast, powerful, and, above all, _simple_.
 It outperforms the state-of-the-art across a wide array of image and video tasks _while being much faster_.